rafalbednarczuk/rafal_weather_sdk/README.md

 ### WeatherForecastTile
 ![](https://raw.githubusercontent.com/rafalbednarczuk/rafal_weather_sdk/master/images/single.jpg)

-WeatherForecastTile is a widget that displays a single day widget from ForecastDay model.
+WeatherForecastTile is a widget that displays a single day widget using ForecastDay model.

 An example of how to use it:
 ```dart